Formats and related files

 Tax data are sometimes difficult to interpret as economic indicators, but tax outturns are among the earliest data available about the state of the economy.
 The Government has decided that it is important that this information about the economy should be available to market analysts, and the general public, as soon as possible.

 Monthly tax outturn data are published here, usually by the end of the following month, shortly after they are reported to Ministers.

-Total unconsolidated tax receipts for the ten months ended April 2019 were $388 million (0.5%) above forecast.
-Other persons tax and corporate tax were above forecast.
-For further details, refer to the Financial Statements of the Government of New Zealand for the Ten Months to 30 April 2019.
+Total unconsolidated tax receipts for the ten months ended April 2020 were $99 million (0.1%) below forecast and $3,360 million (4.6%) greater than last year.
+Net other individuals’ tax, source deductions and corporate tax were below forecast, and GST was above forecast.
+For further details, refer to the Interim Financial Statements of the Government of New Zealand for the ten months ended 30 April 2020.

 Next Release of Tax Outturn Data

 The Treasury publishes tax outturns in conjunction with the release of the monthly Financial Statements of the Government of New Zealand.
 Sometimes there are delays in data collection due to audits, holidays, or changes to processes.
 If the release date should change, a message will appear on this page and on the Treasury main page.
 The upcoming release dates are listed on the Treasury's Calendar of upcoming releases.
 The standard time for each release will be 10am.